Simply put, Diplomacy is a game of communication, cunning, strategy, and treachery. Oh, the treachery.

 A Lon - Nwy (The order for the army wishing to be convoyed in this scenario)

+In Diplomacy, resolving army move orders is referred to as "adjudication."
 A move/attack is contested anytime an opposing power is either already in that territory or moving to it at the same time.
 For the purposes of resolving an attack, every unit involved in the attack is considered to have a power of one, and the unit with the greatest power wins the attack.
 If the attack powers are the same, nothing changes.

 Examples (all examples occur between Germany & Austria and assume opposing powers):